joshrendek/threat.gg-agent/README.md

-This is the honeypot agent for running on a server's ssh port.
-Collection data gets sent to http://sshpot.com/ ( or wherever you want - the server/service is also open source )
+This is the honeypot agent for running honeypots.
+Service and data is at https://threatwar.com